React Native vs Ionic: Comparing performance, User Experience and much more!

 As opposed to React native, you would only require maintaining one single app in Ionic(you had to maintain iOS and Android builds in React native).

-The biggest challenge with maintainability of Ionic apps is that the framework itself is undergoing continuous changes with frequent release cycles on Ionic and Cordova.
+However, the biggest challenge with the maintainability of Ionic apps is that the framework itself is undergoing continuous changes with frequent release cycles on Ionic and Cordova.

 In React Native, developers can deploy their application and push direct over-the-air updates on the end user’s device with the help of Microsoft CodePush library.